ljw1004/vbspec/README.md

 The following is [link2](README.md#experiments-and-stuff)

 The following is a heading with inline code.
+Github gives it the link [link3](README.md#c)

+### `<c>`

+The following is a heading with numbers.
 Github gives it the link

-### `<c>`
+### 123 hello 456 world

 The following experiment is about code blocks in quoted blocks.
 Both styles are fine.